Learn to Fly Cast on Your Local Waters

 Paul Arden and Mac Brown at FFI Conclave in Bozeman, MT

 I met so many great guys at the IFFF Conclave that summer that I wish it could have lasted longer!
-Paul runs a website forum called Sexyloops which is where I check out the latest new casting geek topics (which there are many).
+Paul runs a website forum called Sexyloops which is where I check out the latest news for casting geek topics (of which there are many).
 Instruction for trout fishing and fly casting has been a pretty cool occupation for a long time now!
 The latest technologies of video calls are great for getting instructors together!
 You can get a group from many backgrounds of expertise from around the globe and really hash things out at a light-speed pace.

 Looking forward to the Fly Fishing Shows and Conclaves in the next few months!
 We are enjoying one of the best winters here we have had in a very long time.
 Cross-country skiing and snowshoeing have been the best in over 20 years!
 The Nantahala River tailwater has fished well because of the constant water temps.
 Going to fish the South Holston River in TN for a few days in a couple of weeks which is one of my favorites in the Southeast.
 Should be some great midge fishing.
 Happy winter fishing to you!